Street Typer

 If the player is not successful in blocking, they will take some damage to their health.
 Once the opponent's blue health bar reaches 0, the player wins the battle.

-We wanted to create an experience that was more strategic and exciting, but also unlike current typing racer games whose win condition relied completely on typing speed.
+We wanted to create an experience that was more strategic and exciting, but also different from current typing games whose win condition relies completely on typing speed.

-After brainstorming ways to translate the original game format, we settled on a "shared word bank" mechanic where players must choose specific words to type.
-This allowed for deliberate competition against the opponent when coming up with various word combinations.
+After brainstorming ways to translate the original game format, we settled on a "shared word bank" mechanic, where players must select specific words to type.
+This mechanic would be the main focus of the screen, and allowed for deliberate competition against the opponent when coming up with different word combinations.

 Early version of Street Typer's UI.